Film of the tragic death of Peter Fechter…

 The bullet had severed an artery leaving Fechter writhing in agony, calling out for help.
 Guards from both sides looked on, Western soldiers remained still, under strict orders not to cross into East German territory and in what would become one of the most notorious and quoted remarks of the period, one G.I was alleged to have shrugged and declared it ‘not our problem’.
 An hour wore on, as Fechter slowly bled to death the crowd of onlookers grew more hostile.
 Eventually a senior East German officer ordered a recovery operation and his soldiers were sent to retrieve Fechter behind a poorly executed smokescreen.

 Fechter was hauled into an ambulance where he was declared dead on arrival, the officer and two of his men were awarded bonuses for their role in the recovery, a sick end note to a truly disgusting moment in our combined histories.
 Gubb’s film invites the viewer to consider the death all these years on.
 The fact that it could have been set in any number of bloody settings since 1962 says much for the world we live in.
-Until such time as deaths such as that of Peter Fechter are truly considered we shall never truly evolve into the kind of humanity our planet deserves to host.
+Until such time as deaths such as that of Peter Fechter are properly considered we shall never truly evolve into the kind of humanity our planet deserves to host.